top of page

 4. Medications and Medical Devices

-Medical devices like CPAP machines or glucose monitors
+Medical devices like CPAPs or glucose monitors

 5. Sharp Objects, Tools & Sporting Gear

-This is where travelers often slip up.
+This is where many travelers get flagged.

-Nail clippers and small scissors (under 4 inches)
+Small scissors (under 4 inches)

 Disposable razors